lifwanian/how-to-build-an-ios-messaging-app/en/implement_group_messaging.md

 ## Invite Users

-The callback block is required to get the messaging channel after inviting users.
+The callback block is required to get the messaging channel after inviting users. ```messagingStartedBlock:``` will be invoked after inviting.
+You should put code to open ```MessagingViewController``` here.

 ```objectivec
 - (void)viewDidLoad {